Monastic Buildings

 Sweetheart Lincluden Jedburgh Melrose Iona

-The structures and functions that made up a monastery are described in detail in The Monasticon -
+The structures and functions that made up a monastery are described in detail in The Monasticon

-[For large images click on thumbnail, then click on the expand icon, bottom right.[
+[For large images click on thumbnail[